tildebyte/Klipper_KP3S/README.md

   The3D touch sensor pin is connected to the Z+ connector on the main board.
 In this config Homing is done with the z -endstop and the 3d-touch sensor is used only for probing.

+* Tested on a KP3S 3.0 with GD32F303 MCU.
+Probably works without changes an STM32F103 as well.

 # Firmware build

 ```bash